Ice hockey at the 2026 Winter Olympics – Men's qualification: Final Olympic qualification

 Twelve countries played in three tournaments to determine the qualifying teams for the Olympic tournament.
 The tournaments were played between 29 August and 1 September 2024.
 On February 12, 2024, the IIHF announced that Belarus was disqualified from Olympic qualification forcing the redrawing of the final round and admitting the best second place finisher from the previous round, Hungary.

-If Russia is not allowed to participate in the Olympic tournament, France will take its place as the best-ranked second place team.
+Russia was likewise not allowed to participate in the Olympic tournament, so France took its place as the best-ranked second place team from the earlier round.

 Group D

 The tournament was held in Bratislava, Slovakia.

 All times are local (UTC+2).